 A pantry full of jams and jellies is a wonderful toolkit for fun meals, treats, and dishes!
 Here’s some of our favorite ways to use jam:

-When peaches are in season, make this easy recipe for bourbon peach jam.
-This jam recipe is a delicious and simple way to preserve the flavors of fresh peaches.
+When peaches are in season, make this easy peach jam.
+This canning recipe is a great way to preserve the flavors of fresh peaches.

 Ingredients